Ask Krrish Contact Us

 2. Understanding Trigger Events

 Apex Triggers can execute at different stages of a DML operation.
-These stages are known as trigger events.
 Understanding these events is fundamental to writing effective and efficient triggers.

 Before Events (before insert, before update, before delete)

-Before events fire *before* a record is saved to the database.
-This is the ideal time to:
+Fire before a record is saved to the database.
+Ideal for:

-• Validate or modify field values on the record being processed.
+• Validating or modifying field values on the record being processed.

-• Prevent a DML operation from completing by adding errors.
+• Preventing a DML operation by adding errors.

-• Populate fields that should be set before saving.
+• Populating fields that should be set before saving.

 trigger OpportunityValidationTrigger on Opportunity (before insert) {